Last Updated on February 25, 2022 by Dan

 It was most commonly used as corrugated roofing sheets on garages and sheds and also on outbuildings on farms.

-Other products where this type of cement were commonly used were flues, drainpipes and water tanks.
+Other products where this type of cement was commonly used were flues, drainpipes and water tanks.

 Asbestos cement will normally contain chrysotile (white asbestos), but there are other types that may contain crocidolite (blue) or amosite (brown).

-Even though asbestos cement contain asbestos, it’s considered to be relatively low risk because it doesn’t release many fibers.
+Even though asbestos cement contains asbestos, it’s considered to be a relatively low risk because it doesn’t release many fibres.

 However, if the product becomes damaged in any way, is in poor condition or you are planning on any kind of renovation project, then yes, it will have to be removed.

 A removal license is not required for this type of work involving an asbestos cement product, meaning you could potentially remove it yourself.

 However, we would recommend the work be completed by a competent person who has completed non-licensed asbestos training.

 Different rules apply to business premises and homeowners when it comes to asbestos products.

 For instance, it is the owner of business premises or the person or organisation that has clear responsibility for the maintenance or repair of those premises, that will have a legal duty to manage any asbestos, which will include monitoring the condition of it on an ongoing basis.